cclinton123/Power-BI-report/README.md

 # Power-BI-Financial report
-Demo Power BI report
+Project Objective

 Scenario: A manager wants to see a report on the company's latest sales figures.

 They've requested an executive summary of:

 •	Which month and year had the most profit?